My aftercare suggestions are incredibly simple and effective:

 Briotech is also great for healing tattoos, cuts, scrapes, burns, stings, skin irritation, etc. See my own near-miraculous healing experience here.

-More information about Hypochlrous Acid, the active ingredient in Briotech spray is available for nerds and autodidacts (like me!), geeks, the curious—including links to the scientific research studies.
+More information about Hypochlrous Acid (HOCl), the active ingredient in Briotech is available for nerds and autodidacts (like me!), geeks, the curious—including links to the scientific research studies.

-• When showering, don't apply soap directly to the piercing, and make sure to rinse thoroughly but gently when done bathing.
+• When showering, do not apply soap directly to the piercing, and make sure to rinse thoroughly but gently when done bathing.

-• Pat dry with disposable products such as Kleenex, toilet tissue, paper towels, or gauze.
+• Pat dry with clean, disposable products such as toilet paper, tissues, or paper towels.

 • The support of a snug cotton shirt or smooth-cup bra or sports bra may provide protection and feel comfortable, especially for sleeping.